What do Guinea Pigs eat?

 Most guinea pig experts agree that grass hays like alfalfa or clover should not be fed to healthy adult guinea pigs because of their high protein and calcium content.
 The only exception to this rule would be young guinea pigs under the age of 4 months and pregnant or nursing guinea pigs who require additional calcium.

 Fresh fruit and veg

 Vitamin C is very important in preventing health issues.
-Young, ill, nursing or pregnant animals require additional sources of Vitamin C. Vitamin C supplements if needed, should be given in small amounts in power or tablet form.
+Young, ill, nursing or pregnant animals require additional sources of Vitamin C. Vitamin C supplements, if needed, should be given in small amounts in powder or tablet form.